groundbreaker/qewl/README.md

 ### Qewl#schema()

-This uses the client provided to the current instance of Qewl and fetches the introspection query
+This uses the client provided to the current instance of Qewl and performs and parses the introspection query.

 #### Example